elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Wildcard and case-insensitivity

 Some fields require flexibility in how users search.
-Their content is messy (e.g. user-agent) or popular for threat hunters (e.g. file paths and names, command line processes), and a single character in the opposite casing can bypass a detection today for `keyword` fields.
-The `wildcard` field provides improved performance of leading `wildcard` and `regex` term-level queries, but is also a step towards case-insensitive search support in Elasticsearch.
-As Elasticsearch moves forward towards introducing a case-insensitive query option [3], ECS considers the fields adopting `wildcard` to be popular candidates for case-insensitive searching once the feature is available.
+For example, their content is messy (such as user-agent values) or popular for threat hunters (command line processes), and a single character in the opposite casing can bypass a detection today for `keyword` fields.
+The `wildcard` field provides improved performance of leading `wildcard` and `regex` term-level queries but is also a step towards case-insensitive search support in Elasticsearch.

 #### Resolution

-The `case_insensitivity` query parameter is an expected feature in Elasticsearch 7.10 with support for the `regexp`, `term`, `prefix`, and `wildcard` query types[4].
-Since this is a query parameter, both `keyword` and `wildcard` types will be supported, and each type's noted [performance characteristics](#comparison-with-keyword) will be consistent.
+The `case_insensitivity` query parameter was added in Elasticsearch 7.10.
+Both `keyword` and `wildcard` types will be supported, and each type's noted [performance characteristics](#comparison-with-keyword) will be consistent.

 ### Performance differences

-Performance and storage characteristics between wildcard and keyword will be different[5], and this difference may have an impact depending on deployment size and/or the level of duplication in the field data.
-Fields which were previously indexed as keyword will be switched to wildcard.
-With these fields now indexed as wildcard, users will be querying fields which are indexed as keyword in some indices and as wildcard in others.
-Any potential indexing or querying differences needs to be understood and captured.
+Performance and storage characteristics between wildcard and keyword will be different[4].
+This difference will vary based deployment size and/or the amount of field data duplication.
+Fields that were previously indexed as keyword will switch to wildcard.
+With these fields now indexed as wildcard, users will be querying fields that are indexed as keyword in some indices and as wildcard in others.
+Any possible indexing or querying differences need to be understood and captured.

-The performance characteristics for both indexing and querying for the two types were explored and observations [noted](#comparison-with-keyword) in the earlier phases of this proposal.
-However, after additional benchmarking the increases in storage costs and decreasing in index performance was found to be significant enough that we need to revisit our approach.
-Each candidate field will need to be reassessed against a more rigorous set of criteria for inclusion into this initial type migration.
+Indexing and query performance characteristics of both types were explored.
+The observations were [noted](#comparison-with-keyword) earlier in this proposal.
+However, after additional benchmarking, the increases in storage costs and decreasing in index performance were found to be significant enough that we need to revisit our approach.

-#### Resolution (Pending)
+#### Resolution

-The following categories are areas that were initially candidates for `wildcard`, but after reviewing the benchmarking data, the fields will not typically have high enough cardinality to make them ideal candidates for `wildcard`.
+The following categories were initially candidates for `wildcard`, but after reviewing the benchmarking data, the fields will not typically have high enough cardinality to make them ideal candidates for `wildcard`.
 ##### File paths and names

-File path values are likely to compress extremely well as `keyword` since `keyword` fields have common-prefix-based compression (`wildcard` values are blocks of 32 values compressed into a single LZ4 blob).
+File path values are likely to compress well as `keyword` since `keyword` fields have common-prefix-based compression (`wildcard` values are blocks of 32 values compressed into a single LZ4 blob).
 On top of the worse doc values compression, the number of `postings` also increases significantly due to n-grams.

 ##### Host and Organization Naming

-Hostname values are very likely duplicated from event to event.
-Even though an index might have thousands of different hosts, it's unlikely to see millions of unique hostname values.
+Often, hostname values duplicate from event to event.
+An index will usually have thousands of different hosts and is unlikely to see millions of unique hostname values.

 Depending on an organization's host naming convention, there's also some possibility of common prefixing (hosts named `USNHCDBRD-D001` and `USNHCW2K8-P001` both share the prefix `USNHC`).